-This project should be considered as the second in a series of three projects; the first being for sheep, which is now fully subscribed.
+This project should be considered as the second in a series of 3 projects, the first being for sheep which is now fully subscribed.
 The final series of projects will be for a new electronic back stiffener and these projects will commence after the beef electronics is fully subscribed.

-Table of Contents
+Contents